gschmutz/nosql-workshop/03-working-with-cassandra/README.md

 ### Using the Cassandra Command Line utility

-Start a CQL Shell window by starting another docker container:
+You can find the `cqlsh` command line utility inside the Cassandra docker container running as part of the platform.
+Connect via SSH onto the Docker Host and run the following `docker exec` command

 ```
 docker exec -ti cassandra-1 cqlsh
 ```

-and you should see an output similar to this one.
+This will connect you into the `cassandra-1` container and run the `cqlsh` inside id.
+You should see an output similar to this one.

 ```
 bigdata@bigdata:~$ docker exec -ti cassandra-1 cqlsh